4 Steps to Futureproof your Learning and Development Strategy

 1. Think about future economic scenarios

 As the past 18 months have shown, anything is possible and you can’t predict the future.
 But, thinking about two or four different future economic scenarios as a backup can help you navigate the best path for your staff and organisation depending on the environment at that time.
-Although L&D strategies can be in place for a couple years, there’s no harm in adapting it as you move through different stages or come to events that could not be planned – a pandemic is a great example!
+Although L&D strategies can be in place for a couple of years, there’s no harm in adapting them as you move through different stages or come to events that could not be planned – a pandemic is a great example!

 It can also be beneficial to think about any gaps or specific risks while developing your L&D strategy.
 These could be risks that could come from specific scenarios and whether these will have a profound impact on your staff’s ability to contribute to the success of the organisation or their team goals.